steadman1/my-written-portfolio/README.md

 # Hi, I'm Spencer Steadman.

 ## Who Am I?
-Hi, I'm Spencer Steadman—an independent software engineer and student at Virginia Tech.
+Hi, I'm Spencer Steadman—an independent, self-taught software engineer and student at Virginia Tech.
 As a student, and throughout my five years of programming, I have grown to love the process of learning and expressing my creativity through artistic mediums.
 Whether these mediums are code, graphic design, 3D design, etc., the projects I have been able to complete express my diverse skill sets in design and problem-solving.
 With these skills, I want to be part of a team of like-minded design-focused individuals.
 For more technical and experiential information, my LinkedIn has plenty more information about me: [Spencer Steadman—About](https://www.linkedin.com/in/spencer-steadman-642b38269/#About).
 Now for a more personal introduction!
 I'm Spencer Steadman—an athlete and self-proclaimed music connoisseur (my favorite artists being Steely Dan, Daft Punk, Radiohead. and The Beatles—check out [my Spotify](https://open.spotify.com/user/s_steadman) for more 🌞).
 Growing up surrounded by music, I quickly gained my passion for creativity and analytical thinking as my brother and Dad would discuss each piece of every song.
 Through athletics, mainly running and swimming, I also developed a strong desire and ability to push myself in all fields.
 In my free time, I enjoy working on small design projects, iOS apps, occasionally some creative writing essays, and daydreaming about the beach.

 ## Contents